James Elston

 Biomass boilers

-Biomass boilers are generally larger than gas and electric boilers.
-They’ll have a large chamber for burning the fuel.
-The flue will emit visible steam or smoke when the boiler is in use.
+Biomass boilers are generally larger than other boiler types, and you’ll notice a large chamber for burning fuel.
+You may also see visible smoke or steam emanating from the flue when the boiler is in use.

 LPG boilers